In Grade 5/6 this year we have:

 This year in Reading we are continuing to focus on establishing our routines and expectations for the reading block.
 This includes finding good fit books, building our reading stamina and introducing a range of activities that improve fluency, accuracy and comprehension.
 We will also be focussing on the meanings of words and different variations of them and how they’re related.
 As students master the expectations, we will be exploring a range of different genres and text types and having students respond to and analyse them to expand their confidence as good readers.

 Throughout this year in Maths, we will have a major focus on routines and expectations as students become familiar with the new Maths block structure.
-Students will explore and investigate concepts across the three Numeracy strands of Number & Algebra, Statistics & Probability, and Measurement & Geometry.
+Students will explore and investigate concepts across the three Numeracy strands of Number, Algebra, Statistics, Probability, Measurement & Geometry.
 Students will work collaboratively to problem solve and explore new concepts through open-ended tasks.
 Students will also continue to focus on their independent goals during Maths Masters sessions.

 We will explore four Integrated topics this year: